veliovgroup/ostrio/tutorials/linux/security/iptables-firewall-ipv6.md

 Use ipv6 setting only if your server has assigned the IPv6 address.
 To check assigned IPv6 addresses use: `/sbin/ifconfig | grep inet6`

-This tutorial will set ip6tables rules to accept traffic only on `http (80)`, `https (443)`,which is fine setup for most basic web applications.
+This tutorial will set ip6tables rules to accept traffic only on `http (80)`, `https (443)`, which is fine setup for most basic web applications.
 Using suggested rules you're free to add more udp/tcp ports on demand.

 See also the great article on ip6tables rules by [linode](https://www.linode.com/docs/security/firewalls/control-network-traffic-with-iptables).